fermat2a/nextcloud_upload_daemon/README.md

 **Important**: Users should be aware that the copyright status of AI-generated code may be subject to legal uncertainty.
 If copyright ownership is a concern for your use case, you should seek appropriate legal advice.

 This project is open source under the GPL v2 license, subject to the copyright considerations mentioned above.

+## Developer Documentation

+For developers who want to contribute to this project, modify the code, or understand the internal architecture, please refer to the comprehensive [Developer Documentation](DEVELOPER.md).

+The developer documentation covers:
+- Code architecture and component design
+- Development environment setup
+- Unit testing procedures and test runner usage
+- Code quality standards and contribution guidelines
+- Debugging and troubleshooting guides
+- Security considerations for development